 then twirled around fingers making perfect water curls.

-Among these sweet moments, interrupted unjustly by fear and violence threatened and carried out against her community, Rodney uses her authority to speak on injustice against Black communities, historical and current:
+Between these sweet moments, Rodney uses her authority to speak on injustice against Black communities, historical and current:

 Little white boys play with toys